CITY OF RIVERSIDE & MAJOR LEAGUE SOFTBALL SUPPLEMENTAL LEAGUE RULES

 In the event of a 2 or 3-way tie, MLS will break the tie as follows:

-♦ head to head win-loss records between the teams tied
+head to head win-loss records between the teams tied (who beat who)

-♦ run differential in the games played between the teams tied
+run differential in the games played between the teams tied (who beat who by how much)

 In the event of a 4 to 7-way tie, MLS will break the tie as follows:

-♦ run differential in the games played between the teams tied
+run differential in the games played between the teams tied (who beat who by how much)

-5) Championship games will have a time limit of one (1) hour and thirty (30) minutes, if schedule allows.
-Playoff games will have the regular time limit.
+5) Playoff & Championship games will have the regular time limit.
 Mercy rule will be in effect for all Playoff and Championship games.

 6) Players MUST HAVE a minimum of nine (9) plate appearances(PA) during the regular season to participate in the Playoff/Championship games (7 PA in an 8 game season).
 The number of Plate Appearance for each player is calculated by adding At Bats (AB), Base on Balls (BB) and Sacrifice Flyouts (SAF).
 PA numbers will be determined solely by the official MLS Dugout Dirt publication and cannot be contested on the field.
 NOTE: if your team WON by forfeit during the regular season, 3 plate appearances (PA's) per forfeit WIN will be added to each ROSTERED player to help with the minimum PA's needed for playoff eligibility.
 All players must be on your current roster for this to apply.